Grassa (restaurant)

 Restaurant chain in the Portland, Oregon metropolitan area, U.S.

 Grassa is a restaurant with multiple locations in the Portland, Oregon metropolitan area, in the United States.
 The original restaurant opened in Southwest Portland in 2013; subsequent locations have opened in Northwest Portland's Northwest District, in Southeast Portland's Buckman neighborhood, and in Vancouver, Washington.

 Description and history

 Grassa was established by chef Rick Gencarelli.
 Eater Portlands Brooke Jackson-Glidden has described Grassa as "a casual, kid-friendly pasta shop with turntables playing old records and bowls of noodles named for [Gencarelli's] kids".
 The original Grassa (sometimes called "West End Grassa") opened in Southwest Portland's West End neighborhood in 2013.

 A second location, nicknamed "Grassa Vol. 2", opened in Northwest Portland's Northwest District in 2016.
 Grassa's third location opened near the intersection of Hawthorne and 15th Avenue in Southeast Portland's Buckman neighborhood around December 31, 2019.

 Another location opened along Vancouver Waterfront Park, in Vancouver, Washington.
 The business also operates at the Portland International Airport.
 Gencarelli has also planned to open Grassa restaurants in Lake Oswego, Oregon, as well as Japan.

+The restaurant participated in Portland's Dumpling Week in 2026.
 A seventh location is slated to open at Cedar Hills Crossing in Beaverton in 2026.